sdx4u/kvm/README.md

 3. Edit and run 'ovs-setup.sh'

-4. Run 'def-setup.sh' if you want to change the default KVM network
+4. Run 'def-setup.sh' if you want to modify the default KVM network

 5. Run 'download\_ubuntu.sh'